Andy7589/reading-notes/README.md

 ## **Growth Mindset**
 A Growth Mindset pushes you to succed.
 Many times we underestimate ourselves and in doing so we avoid challenges.
 With this minset, we overcome any obstical thats put in our path.
 As a Marine, I've learned this first hand.
+We are trainded with this specific mindset because on the field of battle, anything can and will happen.
+We strive for perfection.
+We push each other to our fullest extent.
+When we can master our minds, we can master the world.

 ### External Links
 - https://codefellows-lab.herokuapp.com/